resmoio/resources/confluence/README.md

+# Confluence

-# Confluence is your remote-friendly team workspace where knowledge and collaboration meet.
+Confluence is your remote-friendly team workspace where knowledge and collaboration meet.

 | Resource | Key | Collection Method |
 | --- | --- | --- |